Commission on Population and Development (Philippines): Responsible Parenthood and Family Planning (RPFP)

-POPCOM's RPFP strategies are geared toward assisting couples to achieve their desired number and spacing of children within the demand of responsible parenthood through effective family planning.
+CPD's RPFP strategies are geared toward assisting couples to achieve their desired number and spacing of children within the demand of responsible parenthood through effective family planning.
 They aim to attain zero unmet need for modern family planning through increased access to family planning information and services.

-Aside from exercising responsible parenting, POPCOM would like to help couples and parents contribute in maternal, neonatal and child health, and nutrition (MNCHN).
+Aside from exercising responsible parenting, CPD would like to help couples and parents contribute in maternal, neonatal and child health, and nutrition (MNCHN).

 Constitutional bases

 RPFP relies on the 1987 Philippine Constitution as its basis, especially in the following:

 Article XV, Section 3.1 - “The State shall defend the right of the spouses to found a family in accordance with their religious convictions and the demands of responsible parenthood.”

 Article II, Section 12 - “The State recognizes the sanctity of family life and shall protect and strengthen the family as a basic autonomous social institution.
 It shall protect the life of the mother and the life of the unborn from conception.
 The natural and primary duty of parents in the rearing of the youth for civic efficiency and development of moral character shall receive the support of the Government.”